junuIZEE/FOCP-Assignment-1-Drone-Delivery-Simulator/README.md

 **10. Future Improvements**

-  Drones could be made a class, with next location, battery, etc., as its properties.
+- Drones could be made a class, with next location, battery, etc., as its properties.
+Further, they could be more interactive (user controlled).

-  The drone can be made to work through the rain if the distance is short, however it will affect the battery strongly.
+- The drone could be made to work through the rain if the distance is short, however it will affect the battery strongly.
+Or other similar situations where the drone can try to avoid the obstacle, crash into it and either break (unable to do any more deliveries until repaired) or push through it with a heavily drained battery.
+- More weather conditions could be introduced, like “Very Sunny” which increases battery drain (because of heat).
+- Windy could make the speed of the drone decrease (time taken to reach increases).
+- The code could be made more modular through functions like send_for_delivery(),  avoid_obstacle(), etc.